spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/architecture/workflow/index.html.md

 Evolution Workflow, but if it is not applicable in a particular case, a different process can be followed, like the suggested one that is described below.

+### Amplification

+We recognize the challenge of implementing complex architectural changes, over many months or even years.
+It is difficult to start such a work, fund it in the long term and avoid disruptive distractions as the implementation moves forward.

+Blueprints are often written by individual engineers, yet these documents usually describe far-reaching visions.
+Implementing such a vision takes time and might require funding.
+The Architecture Evolution Workflow has been built to better support teams in getting this kind of work done.
+There are a few associated processes, established to increase the likelihood of a success.

+One of processes designed to help is a monthly Architecture Evolution Sync meeting with Engineering Fellows and VP of Development, among others.
+The purpose of this meeting is to:

+- Increase visibility and awareness of blueprints.
+- Coordinate large initiatives across the organization.
+- Provide status updates about the most important initiatives.
+- Receive guidance regarding staffing and funding.

 ### Evolution